Links

 Type of funding: Programmatic

-Funding opportunities: The Independent Media Response Fund makes available micro-grants of up to $5,000 for individuals, and up to $15,000 for collectives and organizations.
+Funding opportunities: The Independent Media Response Fund makes available micro-grants of up to $5,000 for individuals, and up to $15,000 for collectives and organisations.
 Each year, Meedan looks at one global challenge, and how it affects hyperlocal communities.
 The focus for 2022-23 is climate misinformation.

 NewsMatch is the largest grassroots campaign to support nonprofit news in the U.S. Since 2016, the campaign has helped raise over $150 million to jumpstart emerging newsrooms and support independent media outlets that produce fact-based, nonpartisan news and information.